 In response to this challenge, we partnered with SciCo to launch a new project: Citizen Science in the remote Cyclades: Local paths to change.
 This project took place in the islands of Sikinos, Thirasia and Donoussa.

-The project involves the creation of a mobile application by high school students of the local communities, in order to map paths and points of interest on the two islands.
-At the same time, hikers of these paths will be able to contribute to data collection.
-Through this Citizen Science project, the people themselves will come closer to organized research and data collection on a voluntary basis.
+The project involved high school students creating a mobile app to map local paths and points of interest on the two islands.
+Hikers on these paths contribute to data collection by inputting their findings in the app as they walk the trails.
+Through this Citizen Science project, people themselves were able to get closer to organised research and data collection on a voluntary basis.

-Students will get closer to STEM Education as they will be trained in gathering the necessary information about island trails and in developing an application through MIT’s AppInventor.
-Accredited SciCo teachers will be visiting the islands in order to provide both students and teachers with the necessary technical support.
+Through this project, students were given the opportunity to get involved with STEM Education.
+They were trained in gathering information about island trails and in developing an app through MIT’s AppInventor.
+SciCo teachers visited the islands in order to provide both students and teachers with the necessary technical support.

 Fieldwork– Hiking on the islands involving students, teachers, educational participants in order to determine the routes of the app.

 Identification of points of interest – which were included in the application, such as antiquities, churches, natural resources, etc.